Fliplet/fliplet-cli/docs/API/fliplet-oauth2.md

 **Note: The Fliplet OAuth2 library is Currently in beta and only works in native apps.
 We suggest specifying the library version using `fliplet-oauth2:0.1` when including the Fliplet OAuth2 library to avoid the functionality breaking as the feature undergoes further development.**

-To configure a connection with an OAuth2 provider, initialize a connection with `Fliplet.OAuth2.init()` using a key-value object and use `Fliplet.OAuth2(name)` with the specified connection name to access the available methods.
+To configure a connection with an OAuth2 provider, initialize a connection with `Fliplet.OAuth2.init()` using a key-value object and use `Fliplet.OAuth2(provider)` with the specified provider name to access the available methods.

 ```js
 Fliplet.OAuth2.init(providers);